News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 The Solution

 The answer is neither complicated or expensive.
 It doesn't require redaction software, technology or money.
 The answer that was established by our forefathers is still valid today.
 It is a system that protected Americans and our documents for more than 200 years.
-Keep the documents accessible only within the jurisdiction where they were filed.
+It is as simple as keeping the documents accessible only within the jurisdiction where they were filed.

 County officials who consider the safety of their constituents more important than the convenience of those outside the jurisdiction should take the people's documents offline immediately.